 3.1 Students will possess the knowledge and ability to adapt positioning skills to various patient conditions and clinical situations.

 3.2 Students will evaluate images for proper positioning, demonstration of anatomy and image quality and will make adjustments as needed to obtain a diagnostic radiograph.

 The program completion rate is calculated for those students who fail to complete due to academic reasons.
 Students who attrite due to nonacademic reasons such as: 1) financial, medical/mental health, or family reasons, 2) military deployment, 3) a change in major/course of study, and/or 4) other reasons an institution may classify as nonacademic withdrawal are not included when calculating the program completion rate.

 The Associate Degree Radiography program at Carteret Community College has full 8-year accreditation status by the Joint Review Committee on Education in Radiologic Technology.
-The program is scheduled fora reaccreditation site visit during the first quarter of 2023.
+The program is scheduled for a reaccreditation site visit during the second quarter of 2023.